sealionking/drupal_module_og-sm/README.md

   all the hook_site_insert/update hooks are processed.
 * `hook_og_sm_site_delete($site)` : Site node being deleted.

-There are also special pos-action hooks available: the default action hooks (insert, update, save) are called during a DB transation.
+There are also special post-action hooks available: the default action hooks (insert, update, save) are called during a DB transation.
 This means that it is not possible to perform actions based data in the database as all SQL operations are not committed yet.